shkdidrlf/TDEi_tensor/README.md

 4) Numpy (1.15.4)

 *Dependencies
-Tensorflow GPU 2.2.0 in Anaconda environment.
+Tensorflow 2 GPU version in Anaconda environment (tensorflow 2.2.0 was used in development).

 How to use
 1) edit 'sbatch_tdei_activity_calcultion.sh' file to give specifications for calculation.